STRML/presentations/www/slides.md

 - Declare what you want your views to look like, as functions, on every frame.
   (Similar to graphics programming)
+- Virtually rerender the entire app on every frame.
 - Updates use an efficient tree-diffing function to determine needed DOM mutations.
   - Entire tree branches can be skipped efficiently.
   - The simplicity of static rendering, even better speed than two-way binding